Squiff/webpack5-boilerplate/README.md

 ## NPM Scripts

-<span style="color:orange; font-weight:bold;">start</span> creates a production build in dist folder
+**start** creates a production build in dist folder
-<span style="color:orange; font-weight:bold;">build</span> starts and opens a dev server on port 5001
+**build** starts and opens a dev server on port 5001
-<span style="color:orange; font-weight:bold;">build-stats</span> creates a webpack-stats.json file in the project root.
+**build-stats** creates a webpack-stats.json file in the project root.
 This can be used with tools such as [Webpack Analyzer](https://webpack.github.io/analyse/) or [Webpack vizualizer](https://chrisbateman.github.io/webpack-visualizer/)

 ## Development

-run <span style="color:orange; font-weight:bold;">npm run start</span> to launch the dev server.
+run **npm run start** to launch the dev server.
 Hot module replacement has been configured.

 ## Production Build

-To start a production build run <span style="color:orange; font-weight:bold;">npm run build</span>.
+To start a production build run **npm run build**.
 The build has been configured according to the below.

 ### Javascript